0x1eef/sourcezap/README.md

 the `_sourcezap` group, and the copy of the source tree can be installed into `/usr/src/` by root.

-The sourcezap utility separates commands according to the role of a user.
-Certain commands can only be run by members of the `_sourcezap` group, and certain commands can only be run by a superuser (eg root).
-Group commands are delegated to the `_sourcezap` user rather than being run as the user invoking a given command.
+Commands in sourcezap are categorized by user roles.
+Certain commands are restricted to members of the `_sourcezap` group, while others require superuser privileges (eg: root).
+Group commands are executed by the `_sourcezap` user via [doas(1)](https://man.openbsd.org/doas) instead of the user invoking a command.

 ## CLI